PasangDimdung/login/README.md

 Authenticating and authorizing simple login page using fake backend.

 # To run this project on your local machine follow these steps:
-1. First clone this project on your machine.
+1. clone this project on your machine.
 2. cd into project directory using terminal.
 3. type ``` npm install``` this will install all the required dependencies.
 4. To run the project type ```ng serve```.